 02 of 10

 Forequarter Cuts: Beef Chuck

-With conventional butchering, the beef chuck is separated from the rib primal between the 5th and 6th ribs.
-This means that it also contains a few inches of the longissimus dorsi muscle, which is the same tender muscle rib eye steaks are made from.Continue to 3 of 10 below.
+With conventional butchering, the beef chuck is separated from the rib primal between the fifth and sixth ribs.
+This means that it also contains a few inches of the longissimus dorsi muscle, which is the same tender muscle that rib eye steaks are made from.Continue to 3 of 10 below.

 03 of 10

 Made from the top part of the center section of rib—specifically the sixth through the twelfth ribs— the beef rib primal cut is used for the traditional standing rib roast (also called prime rib).
 It's also the source of the delectable rib eye steak as well as the classic French entrecôte.

 Since they're already tender, steaks and roasts from the beef rib primal can undergo various forms of dry-heat cooking and remain tender.
 That means you can easily grill, fry, broil, roast, or barbecue... these cuts.